LexoL/ds_gcd_courseproject/CodeBook.md

 ### Data frames converted with `tbl_df`

-All the data frames are converted to 'advanced' `dplyr` data frames with the `tbl_df` function and prefix thier names with `"tbl_"`.
+All the data frames are converted to 'advanced' `dplyr` data frames with the `tbl_df` function and prefix their names with `"tbl_"`.

 ### Binding training and test data frames

-To merge training and tes data sets, we perform the following operations with data frames:
+To merge training and test data sets, we perform the following operations with data frames:

 * bind rows of `tbl.x_train`, `tbl.x_test`, to get `tbl_x`
 * bind rows of `tbl.y_train`, `tbl.y_test`, to get `tbl_y`